vrnvu/vrnvu.github.io/_posts/2020-09-29-epoche-on-art.md

 [^2]: I gave a categorization that plays nicely with opportunistic programming, data oriented + functional programming, hexagonal/onion/polylith and similar contemporary ideas that I probably expand in the future

-[^3]: Please do read and recommend classic content like this, Peter Norvig's style guide on common lisp will also pleasure you.
-Computer sci literature is poluted by low quality books.
+[^3]: Please do read and recommend classic content like this, Peter Norvig's style guide on common lisp will also please you :P .
+Contemporary Computer sci literature is poluted by low quality books.

 [^4]: I personally suggest Zizek or Jung over Freud for starters.
 For learning/communication dig into constructivism.